Clement-Pirelli/IntroToFlutter/dart_basics.md

 Imagine you want to make a class which stores five items of one type, let's call the class `Quintuple`.
 You want to have a `Quintuple` of ints, a `Quintuple` of Strings, etc.

 What you *could* do is write up a `QuintupleString` class, which holds five strings, and a `QuintupleInt` class which holds five ints, and after a lot of copy-paste and changing types you'd get what you want.
-But then whenever you want to change the behavior of your `Quintuple`, you have to change every copy-pasted piece of code, and after a while you just give up.
-Our merciful gods have provided us with an alternative however : generics.
+But then whenever you want to change the behavior of your `Quintuple`, you have to change every copy-pasted piece of code.
+There is an alternative : generics.

 ```dart
 class Quintuple<Type>{